br-1ght/NoteApp/README.md

 # NoteApp
-Some beginner project that helps me learn Java
+Some beginner project that helps me learn Java.
 This is some CLI app to create notes.